projectdiscovery/nuclei/DESIGN.md

 The template structure is described here.
 Template level attributes are defined here as well as convenience methods to validate, parse and compile templates creating executers.

-Any attributes etc required for the template, engine or requests to function are also set here.
+Any attributes etc. required for the template, engine or requests to function are also set here.

 Workflows are also compiled, their templates are loaded and compiled as well.
-Any validations etc on the paths provided are also done here.
+Any validations etc. on the paths provided are also done here.

 `Parse` function is the main entry point which returns a template for a `filePath` and `executorOptions`.
 It compiles all the requests for the templates, all the workflows, as well as any self-contained request etc. It also caches the templates in an in-memory cache.